-Table 1: Vertical and Lateral confines of the proposed CTA-X
+Table 1: Vertical and Lateral confines of the proposed CTA-13

 - 2.13.2.
-This portion of airspace aligns to the minimum climb gradient of the ROGAG SIDs, allowing 500 feet for vertical containment, to provide continuous climb and permitting adequate separation from traffic transiting below. - 2.13.3.
-The ROGAG 1B minimum climb gradient between CNE07 and CNS21 is 9% with the minimum altitude calculated to be FL90 at CNS21.
-The ROGAG 1A minimum climb gradient between CNW05 and CNS21 is 9.5% with the minimum altitude at CNS21 calculated to be FL90. - 2.13.4.
-From waypoint CNS21 the proposed SID procedures share a common track.
-The next point on the SIDs is CNS29 and subject to a proposed relaxation of the CAA's Safety Buffer Policy2, through an LoA, aircraft may reduce their climb rate to a more acceptable level (8.4%) to achieve FL125 by CNS29.
-Beyond CNS29, the climb gradient reduces to 3.7%. - 2.13.5.
-The upper limit of CTA X is limited to FL105 adjoining PC airspace (L60/L603) above.
+This portion of airspace aligns to the minimum climb gradient of the ROGAG SIDs, allowing 500 feet for vertical containment, to provide continuous climb and permitting adequate separation from traffic transiting below, i.e. the procedure requires FL90 on the boundary of CTA-13 with a base level of FL85.
+To reach FL90 by CNS06, the minimum procedure climb gradient for the ROGAG 1C is 7.2% and for the ROGAG 1A it is 9%.
+From waypoint CNS06 the proposed SID procedures share a common track.
+The next point on the SIDs is CNS07 and subject to a proposed relaxation of the CAA's Safety Buffer Policy7, through an LoA, aircraft may reduce their climb rate to a more acceptable level (between 8.4% and 8.5%) to achieve FL125 by waypoint CNS07.
+Beyond CNS07, the climb gradient reduces to 3.7% to ROGAG. - 2.13.3.
+The 5-letter name code, 'LEDLA' has been reserved for waypoint CNS07. - 2.13.4.
+The upper limit of CTA-13 is limited to FL105 adjoining PC airspace (L60/L603) above.